Lysagxra/PixivDownloader/README.md

 ## Features

 - Downloads multiple files concurrently.
-- Handles both single album and batch downloads.
+- Supports batch downloading via a list of URLs.
+- Tracks download progress with a progress bar.
 - Avoid duplicats by comparing URLs against a record of already downloaded albums.
-- Progress indication during downloads.
 - Automatically creates a directory structure for organized storage.

 ## Dependencies